zeebe-io/enhancements/ZEP000-prevent-ood.md

 This feature add new configuration parameters.

-- data.lowFreeDiskSpaceBufferWatermark
+- data.diskUsageCommandWatermark
-- data.highFreeDiksSpaceBufferWatermark
+- data.diskUsageReplicationWatermark
-- data.diskSpaceMonitorFrequency
+- data.diskUsageMonitoringInterval

+`diskUsageCommandWatermark` and `diskUsageReplicationWatermark` is specified as percentage of total disk space.
-When free disk space available on a broker B is <= `data.highFreeDiskSpaceBufferWatermark` then all new user commands directed towards the partitions for which B is the leader will be rejected with a 'RESOURCE_EXHAUSTED' error.
+When the disk usage of a broker grows above `diskUsageCommandWatermark` then all new user commands directed towards the partitions for which this broker is the leader will be rejected with a 'RESOURCE_EXHAUSTED' error.

-When free disk space available on a broker B is <= `data.lowFreeDiskSpaceBufferWatermark` then the followers reject replication of events.
+When disk space available on the broker is greater than `diskUsageReplicationWatermark` then the followers reject replication of events.

-`diskSpaceMonitorFrequency` determines the frequency at which the broker monitors for disk space usage.
+`diskUsageMonitoringInterval` determines the frequency at which the broker monitors for disk space usage.

-`lowFreeDiskSpaceBufferWatermark` and `highFreeDiksSpaceBufferWatermark` should be large enough to store a snapshot.
+Note that the free disk space left after `diskUsageCommandWatermark` and `diskUsageReplicationWatermark` should be large enough to store a snapshot.
+This is necessary because only when the broker can take a snapshot, it can compact the logs and free up disk space.

-An example configuration can be : lowFreeDiskSpaceBufferWatermark = 3GB
+An example configuration can be : diskUsageCommandWatermark = 0.8
-highFreeDiksSpaceBufferWatermark = 4GB
+diskUsageReplicationWatermark = 0.9
-diskSpaceMonitorFrequency = 10s
+diskUsageMonitoringInterval = 1s

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-Broker starts a `DiskSpaceUsageMonitor` which peridiocally checks for disk space usage.
-The frequency at which it monitors is configured by `diskSpaceMonitorFrequency`.
-It monitors every `diskSpaceMonitorFrequency` seconds.
-When free disk space available goes below highFreeDiksSpaceBufferWatermark and when it again goes above the watermark it notifies `DiskSpaceUsageListener`s.
+Broker starts a `DiskSpaceUsageMonitor` which periodically checks for disk space usage.
+The frequency at which it monitors is configured by `diskUsageMonitoringInterval`.
+The monitor notifies registered `DiskSpaceUsageListener`s, when the disk space usage goes above `diskUsageCommandWatermark` and when it goes below again.

-On disk space not available `CommandApiService` goes to "reject all requests" mode until the listener notifies that the disk space available again.
+On disk space not available the `CommandApiService` goes to "reject all requests" mode, until the listener notifies that the disk space is available again.
-When disk space is not available `ZeebePartition` pauses the `StreamProcessor` which in turn notifies the `DueDateTimerChecker` and `JobTimeoutTrigger` to stop triggering timers.
-Streamprocessor stops processing more records, but it is still running.
-When the disk space becomes available again, `ZeebePartition` resumes the `StreamProcessor`.
+When the disk space is not available `ZeebePartition` pauses the `StreamProcessor` which in turn notifies the `DueDateTimerChecker` and `JobTimeoutTrigger` to stop triggering the timers.
+This is done by changing the phase of StreamProcessor to `PAUSED`.
+When the phase is `PAUSED`, StreamProcessor does not process any records, but it will be still running.
+When the disk space becomes available again, `ZeebePartition` resumes the `StreamProcessor` by changing the phase back to `PROCESSING`.
-Similarly the actors that receives commands (`LeaderManagementRequestHandler`) from other partition should also react to disk space and stop writing more events to the logstream.
+Similarly the actors that receives commands (`LeaderManagementRequestHandler` and `SubscriptionApiCommandMessageHandlerService`) from other partition also listens to disk space usage and stop writing more events to the logStream.

-`lowFreeDiskSpaceBufferWatermark` is used by the Journal.
-When the available space is < lowFreeDiskSpaceBufferWatermark, it does not create new segments and throws `OutOfDiskSpace` exception.
-We recommend lowFreeDiskSpaceBufferWatermark < highFreeDiksSpaceBufferWatermark to make sure leader can commit all events that are written by the streamprocessor before rejecting the requests.
+`diskUsageReplicationWatermark` is used by the Journal.
+When the disk space usage is greater than diskUsageReplicationWatermark, it does not create new segments and throws `OutOfDiskSpace` exception.
+We recommend `diskUsageCommandWatermark < diskUsageReplicationWatermark` to make sure that the leader can commit all events that are written by the StreamProcessor before rejecting the requests.
 Otherwise, it can happen that we cannot commit a snapshot because it is waiting for an event to be committed.

 Note that we don't trigger fail over when a leader goes out of disk space, because if the follower is also out of disk space it will lead to a situation where we can never recover.
 On the other hand, if the leader waits until the exporter failure is resolved, it can eventually take a snapshot and compact.